Teycir/Timeseal/README.md

 4. Delete seals you no longer need

 **How it works:**
-- Seals are automatically encrypted with AES-GCM-256 when created
+- Vault links are automatically encrypted with AES-GCM-256 when created
 - Stored in your browser's localStorage (never sent to server)
 - Unique encryption key per browser
 - Access from any page via the dashboard link
 - **Storage limit:** ~5MB (browser localStorage limit)

-**Note:** Saved seals are stored locally in your browser only.
-They are NOT synced to the server or across devices.
-Clearing browser data will delete your saved vault links (but the seals remain in the database).
+**Note:** Only vault links are stored locally in your browser.
+The actual seals (encrypted content) are always in the D1 database.
+Clearing browser data only deletes your local vault links - the seals remain accessible if you have the link saved elsewhere.
 If you reach the storage limit, delete old saved links or download them as markdown files for offline backup.

 ### What happens if I lose the vault link?